cea-hpc/modules/INSTALL.rst

  ``idx``, ``variant``, ``sym``, ``tag`` and ``key`` (elements in LIST are separated by ``:``).
 The order of the elements in LIST does not matter.
  (default=\ ``header``)

+ This installation option defines the default value of the :mconfig:`list_terse_output` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html